matijs.net — Software

 Do you know how to do <whatever> with Outlook?

 If it's something non-trivial, I don't know it, so you're better off looking at the help file.
-I only use it for e-mail at work, albeit reluctantly.
+I don't really use Outlook much anymore myself.

 Site